papadopoulouV/In-Vivo-Cavitation-Dose-Calculation/README.md

 	Repeat for all treatment days.

 3) Run the cavitationAnalysis_Step2 script.
 You will be prompted to select the export files generated in (2) for D2, D3, D4.
-	Compare MATLAB figures to supplemental figures for animals 2 and 16.
 	T_summary table displayed in the Command window should match the result below.
+Note, because example data was size limited and only included two of five daily treatments, the total AUC values will not match totals in the citation below).